zuozhenggh/learning-library/data-management-library/security/advanced/intro/intro.md

 ## Acknowledgements
 - **Author** - Hakim Loumi, Database Security PM
-- **Contributors** - Gian Sartor, Rene Fontcha
+- **Contributors** - Pedro Lopes, Gian Sartor, Rene Fontcha
-- **Last Updated By/Date** - Hakim Loumi, October 2020
+- **Last Updated By/Date** - Hakim Loumi, 19th October 2020

-## Need Help?
-Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/livelabsdiscussions).
-Please click the **Log In** button and login using your Oracle Account.
-Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
-Please include your workshop name and lab name.
-You can also include screenshots and attach files.
-Engage directly with the author of the workshop.

-If you do not have an Oracle Account, click [here](https://profile.oracle.com/myprofile/account/create-account.jspx) to create one.
+## See an issue?
+Please submit feedback using this [form](https://apexapps.oracle.com/pls/apex/f?p=133:1:::::P1_FEEDBACK:1).
+Please include the *workshop name*, *lab* and *step* in your request.
+If you don't see the workshop name listed, please enter it manually.
+If you would like for us to follow up with you, enter your email in the *Feedback Comments* section.